Quality Metrics That Engineering Leaders Should Track

 It’s 2021 and the importance of data-driven decision making across every function of modern organizations cannot be overstated.
 For modern Engineering leaders, studies show that better measurement will foster alignment with product and go-to-market teams, improve the overall product experience and value for customers, and speed time to market.
 But exactly which data should you pay attention to?
 What metrics should you be tracking as your team’s key performance indicators (KPIs)?

 In this series of posts, we will present some of the KPIs that can help technical leaders answer these questions.
 In this post we’ll talk about engineering quality KPIs.
+Part 1 covered investment KPIs, in this post we’ll talk about engineering quality KPIs.

-Engineering Quality KPIs
+Engineering Quality Metrics and KPIs

 Once you know your engineering team is building the right products and features, it’s important to ensure that the software being developed can provide that value to your customers consistently.
 Quality metrics measure that consistency.
 Any quality problem, whether that is a bug, a glitch, or something else unforeseen, is a potential threat to successful delivery of value.
 Unhappy customers are not simply a problem for the revenue team.
 Quality issues will eventually come back to the engineers – your team.
 It’s important to monitor quality metrics in order to minimize customer impact and ultimately to maximize customer satisfaction and retention.